 One of the provisions gives transgender students the choice of playing on either boys or girls sports teams.
 It also allows them to choose which restroom that want to use.

 Gov. Jerry Brown signed the law, AB1266, in September.
-It goes into effect Jan.
-1.

 The goal of the law is to reduce discrimination against transgender students.